-There is health and then there is optimal health.
+There is health and then there is optimal health for new moms.
 And what I want for each and every new mom is optimal health!
-And let’s be clear, I am NOT talking about the absence of disease— I am talking bursting with joy, thriving, feel’n like a million bucks and taking on the world kind of health.
+And let's be clear, I am NOT talking about the absence of disease— I am talking bursting with joy, thriving, feel'n like a million bucks and taking on the world kind of health.

 But sadly, this isn't what I see in my clinical practice.
 Instead, I see mothers who are weighed down, over extended, under nourished (in every sense of that word), and who need much more support and love then the world is giving them.